 The rear input tray has width sliders to fit most common paper formats.

-The Canon G2260 is decent for family use, but it lacks the wireless connection options that other supertank printers have.
-However, it has a high-resolution flatbed scanner with one of the highest color depths we've tested.
+The Canon PIXMA G2260 is decent for family use, but it lacks the wireless connection options that other supertank printers have.
+However, it has a high-resolution flatbed scanner, unlike the similar Canon PIXMA G1200 and Canon PIXMA G1220.
 It also yields an outstanding number of both black and color pages, and its cost-per-print for color documents and photos is among the lowest we've seen.
-For other options, see our recommendations for the best home printers, the best office printers, and the best printers with cheap ink.

 The Canon PIXMA G3260 and the Canon PIXMA G2260 are both supertank printers with nearly identical costs-per-print, but the G3260 offers wireless printing.
 The G3260 has a higher color page yield and slightly better photo quality, but its color accuracy is marginally worse, and it prints significantly slower than the G2260.
 Also, neither printer comes with the USB-A to USB-B cable required for wired printing.